broyeztony/ford-lang-interpreter/README.md

 It executes an Abstract Syntax Tree produced by the [Ford Parser](https://github.com/broyeztony/ford-lang-parser)

-See https://github.com/broyeztony/ford-lang-parser for the design and semantics of the language.
+See the [README](https://github.com/broyeztony/ford-lang-parser) for the design and semantics of the language.

 To execute a program using the interpreter, you first need to produce an AST using https://github.com/broyeztony/ford-lang-parser.
 From your local copy of the parser repository: